Kamadulski/MP4_Audio_Extractor/README.md

 ## Requirements

-- Python 3.6 or higher
+- Python 3.6 or higher (with tkinter for the GUI version)
 - FFmpeg installed and available in the system PATH

 ## Installation